deadlydog/AHKCommandPicker/docs/MigrateFromV1ToV2.md

 The built-in default commands are now located in the `DefaultCommands` directory, and these should never be modified.
 All user commands should now be placed in the `UserCommands` directory.

-The `CommandScriptsToInclude.ahk` file was also removed in v2.
+The `CommandScriptsToInclude.ahk` file was also removed in v2; instead those include statements should be moved to the `MyCommands.ahk` and `MyHotkeys.ahk` files.

-To migrate your v1 commands to v2:
+To migrate your customizations from v1 to v2:

 1. Copy the contents of your `Commands\MyCommands.ahk` file to the new `UserCommands\MyCommands.ahk` file.
 1. Copy the contents of your `Commands\MyHotkeys.ahk` file to the new `UserCommands\MyHotkeys.ahk` file.